Savoury French Cake Salé recipe you can MacGyver out of Anything

 If you’re a vegetarian, you can easily make a vegetarian cake salé by simply not adding any meat to the batter.

-And if you’re vegan, it’s easy to convert the basic cake salé recipe into a vegan cake salé by replacing the dairy products with vegan options.
+And if you’re vegan, it’s easy to convert this into a vegan cake salé by replacing dairy products with vegan options.

 Vegan milk replacement options for cake salé: